Sascha8a/BetterGTMPWiki/docs/API_Server.md

 API.TickCount;
 ```
 ## TriggerClientEvent
 Triggers a client-side script event call from server-side to a Player.
-For the inverse method of this (client to server), see [[triggerServerEvent]].
+For the inverse method of this (client to server), see [triggerServerEvent](API_Client.md?id=triggerserverevent).
-This method triggers the client-side [[onServerEventTrigger]] event.
+This method triggers the client-side [onServerEventTrigger](API_Client.md?id=onservereventtrigger) event.
-''Warning:'' This function should not be called under client connection events. ([[onPlayerConnected]] or [[onPlayerBeginConnect]]) - It will not be triggered.
-Instead, you should wait for [[onPlayerFinishedDownload]].
+''Warning:'' This function should not be called under client connection events. ([onPlayerConnected]() or [onPlayerBeginConnect]()) - It will not be triggered.
+Instead, you should wait for [onPlayerFinishedDownload]().
-''Note:'' If you intend to use this to send big chunks of custom data to clients, you should be aware that you can also use [[downloadData]] and [[onCustomDataReceived]] to transfer this custom data.
+''Note:'' If you intend to use this to send big chunks of custom data to clients, you should be aware that you can also use [downloadData](API_Server.md?id=downloaddata) and [onCustomDataReceived](API_Client.md?id=oncustomdatareceived) to transfer this custom data.

 ```csharp
 API.triggerClientEvent(Client player, string eventName, params object[] args);
 ```
 ## TriggerClientEventForAll
 Triggers a client-side script event call from server-side to all players.
-To trigger an event for a single player, use [[triggerClientEvent]].
+To trigger an event for a single player, use [triggerClientEvent](API_Server.md?id=triggerclientevent).
-''Note:'' If you intend to use this to send big chunks of custom data to clients, you should be aware that you can also use [[downloadData]] and [[onCustomDataReceived]] to transfer this custom data.
+''Note:'' If you intend to use this to send big chunks of custom data to clients, you should be aware that you can also use [downloadData](API_Server.md?id=downloaddata) and [onCustomDataReceived](API_Client.md?id=oncustomdatareceived) to transfer this custom data.

 ```csharp
 API.triggerClientEventForAll(string eventName, params object[] args);